jluini/celda/docs/grog_language.md

 ## load_room

 If there's a room loaded, lowers the curtain and unloads it.
 Then loads the new room.

+The option `at` indicates the initial positioning of the player.
+It can be the key of an item in the room of the path to a _plain_ positioning node.
+If the option is absent the room is loaded without a player (not working yet).

-The command `curtain_up` is needed afterwards to raise the curtain again (the new room will not be visible otherwise).
+The command `curtain_up` is needed after `load_room` to raise the curtain again (the new room will not be visible otherwise).

-Not fully implemented yet.

 ## curtain_up